zixunh/MARL-BuildingEnergyEstimation/readme.md

 - 08/08/23: Our work is accepted to ICCV 2023 Workshop: 1st Computer Vision Aided Architectural Design Workshop.

 ### Dataset:
-For footprints and their meta info, please refer to this folder.
+- For footprints and their meta info, please refer to this [folder](https://github.com/ZixunHuang1997/MARL-BuildingEnergyEstimation/tree/main/data)https://github.com/ZixunHuang1997/MARL-BuildingEnergyEstimation/tree/main/data.
+- For building energy consumption data, all rights are reserved by the [Lawrence Berkeley National Lab](https://buildings.lbl.gov/).
+Please contact authors for more detailed information.

 ### Citation
 ```